 But I Don’t Want To Go To A Great Hotel For Just One Night?

 What’s the value of a single free night certificate for a redemption at a remote, aspirational property?
 Most people aren’t going to go to Bora Bora, the Maldives, etc., for one night… and they shouldn’t.
 There are two ways to approach this.

 Redeem your certificate at the Waldorf Astoria Maldives

 One way is to use the free night certificate as part of a longer stay.
 In other words, if you’re booking a stay of a few nights at one of these properties (either using cash, points, or a combination of the two), you can add on an extra night to the stay using this certificate.

 Keep in mind that you can also earn multiple of these certificates, so you can potentially use three of these back-to-back, for a Friday, Saturday, and Sunday night.

 Alternatively, there are lots of good city hotels where you can redeem this certificate.
-This is an area where Hilton keeps getting better, as the Waldorf Astoria and Conrad portfolio keeps growing.
+This is an area where Hilton keeps getting better, as the Waldorf Astoria and Conrad portfolios keep growing.

-From the Waldorf Astoria Beverly Hills to the Waldorf Astoria Amsterdam, and from the Conrad London to the Conrad Hong Kong, there are so many great city hotels to choose from.
+From the Waldorf Astoria Beverly Hills to the Waldorf Astoria Amsterdam, and from the Conrad London to the Conrad Hong Kong, there are so many great city hotels to choose from (once borders reopen fully).